frankshearar/Home/Centrally-managing-NuGet-packages.md

 The functionality will be enabled if
 * There is `packages.props` file present in the recursive path for a project.
 * If the `CentralPackagesFile` MSBuild property exists for a project.
 * Lock file feature is tied to the presence of a central package version management file.
+It can be disabled using a property as mentioned in the previous section.

 #### How do I transform my existing projects to use this functionality?
 Existing projects will have versions in their project files.